-With cutting blade, you can remove sharp edges and round the corners.
+With a cutting blade, you can remove sharp edges and round the corners.

-And now we will deal with details.
+And now we will deal with the details.
 You can start testing your carving tool.
-With Dremel bits you have clear situation, because they are all marked for specific materials and they all have recommended usage.
+With Dremel bits, you have a clear situation, because they are all marked for specific materials and they all have recommended usage.

 You can use sanding attachment that is great for sanding larger areas of your carving.